 Age-related macular degeneration (AMD) is a common eye disease that causes blurry or total loss to your central vision.
-This very common disease occurs mostly due to aging, impacting roughly 19.8 million Americans in 2019 per the CDC.
-Here’s what you need to know.
+It occurs mostly due to aging, impacting roughly 19.8 million Americans in 2019 per the CDC.
+It’s important catch macular degeneration early to preserve eyesight and keep the disease from progressing with available treatments; know the facts.

 AMD is the leading cause of blindness or vision loss to Americans over the age of 65.
 AMD is also a major cause of vision loss worldwide—only falling behind by cataracts.
 However, AMD is considered the leading cause of blindness in developed countries.